fuzzylogicxx/fuzzylogic/posts/tabs-truth-fiction-and-practical-measures.md

 My colleague Anda and I just had a good conversation about tabs, and specifically the company’s tabs component.
 I’ve mentioned before that our tabs are unconventional and potentially confusing, and Anda was interested to hear more.
 ---

+## What’s the purpose of a tabbed interface?

+A tabbed interface is a space-saving tool for collapsing parallel content into panels, with one panel visible at a time but all accessible on-demand.
+While switching between tab panels the user is kept within the same wider context i.e. the same page, rather than being moved around.

 ## Conventional tabbed interfaces

 Here are some great examples of _tabs_ components.